Telios-org/telios-sdk/README.md

 ```

 ### Register a New Account
 After a successful registration, the server will create a seed `drive` and return this to the client.
 This `drive` will seed the user's data when all devices are disconnected.
-This is would be required in a situation where a client attempts to retrieve an email from a device that is now offline.
+This is required in situations where a client attempts to retrieve an email from an offline device.

 ```js
 const { secretBoxKeypair, signingKeypair } = Account.makeKeys();